 Every day Parasyn works with the most common platforms used in Australia.
 Because many of our staff have worked on other continents and worked on different systems, the capability across the engineering team is much broader than the most common systems used by one industry in one locale.
 This is a distinct advantage when doing systems design for end to end solutions.
 This principle is important because understanding how systems interact, their dependencies and expected behaviour is an important input and output for hardened industrial automation solutions.
 Building an industrial automation system is more than choosing from a shopping list and putting the Lego blocks together.
 Yes, Lego technic is pretty cool, maybe Pokémon is cooler now, but neither keeps the aircraft in the air and satellites in space.

 How is IIOT changing Industrial Automation?

 Industrial Automation vendors and their partners have been doing IOT for decades.
 With the improvements in internet speed, security and connectivity, many of the already hardened industrial automation solutions can now make use of publicly built infrastructure.
-For example, previously, utilities such as power, water, transport and government agencies would mostly provide their own private communications infrastructure to control the system availability and its reliability.
-However, this came at a very high cost.
-If these organisations could not implement their own communications networks, at the very least they would have implemented redundant systems and developed ways to manage their exposure to public or commercial communication system risks.
+For example, previously power, water and federal agencies would mostly provide their own private communications infrastructure at a very high cost.
+If they could not do that, at the very least they would have implemented redundant systems and developed ways to manage their exposure.
 With the domestic demand for internet bandwidth improving the services provided by data infrastructure providers and consumer influence increasing the accountability of public telecommunication services provider’s quality (by instant reviews), what was once private network connectivity is today a virtual private network using public infrastructure.
-This means big business and utilities are moving to public infrastructure, which is shared by more organisations and therefore more affordable and available.
+This means big business and utilities are moving to public infrastructure, which is shared by more organisations and therefore more affordable.